 The room I describe in the article below was designed to be a professional studio quality room for electric guitar amps.
-Before it was built, I had my Marshall stack in a closet or a bathroom, and I would listen to Ziggy Stardust or Black Sabbath and was frustrated that my guitar sounds were never as good as those.
+Before that, it had been made to be very dry sounding, because it was my control room when I had a “rock” studio.
+Once my living room electronic studio was established, and the room was empty, I put my Marshall stack in there.
+I would listen to Ziggy Stardust or Black Sabbath and was frustrated that my guitar sounds weren’t as good as those.
 This room was constructed, and that problem was solved.
 Putting a stereo set of speakers in there and sending sounds from my computer into the room was an afterthought.
-It is not a very resonant room.
 By the time the room was finished, I had it in mind to use it for this secondary purpose, and I clapped in there for the first time and was disappointed.
 It sounded almost dead, with no real bounce to speak of.
 But when I sent very loud sounds into it and placed microphones in specific positions I became very excited.
 I’ve been able to make that room sound like reverb by being creative.
 It’s not a reverb chamber.
 It’s also not a very large or high-ceilinged room, but I’ve managed to make it sound like one by being resourceful.
 This is kind of like getting a synthesizer or drum machine to do things the manufacturers didn’t know could be done with them; the old “When Leo Fender invented the Stratocaster, he had no idea it would ever make the sounds Hendrix made with it” type thing, but to a lesser degree.
 My omission of the intended purpose of the room in the following written piece was an oversight, so I thought I’d mention it.

 June 16 2016

 I have put my instrumental mixes of all the tracks from Black Knights album The Almighty, on which I made all the music, up on my Soundcloud and Bandcamp, where they can be streamed or downloaded for free.

 The artwork for this online album was done by Aura T-09.